Ipswich Girls' Grammar School

 Ipswich Girls' Grammar School (IGGS) is an independent, non-denominational, day and boarding school for girls in Ipswich, Queensland, Australia.

-The school is one of the eight original 'Queensland Grammar Schools'.
+The school is one of the eight original Queensland grammar schools established under the Grammar Schools Act 1860.
 These schools are independent, non-denominational, not-for-profit statutory bodies of the Queensland Government.
 They are not linked to, administered, or governed by any religious organisation or specific style of education.

 Both boys and girls are taught until year 6 at Ipswich Junior Grammar School, situated on the Girls' School campus.
 Years 7 and above are girls only.
 The boarding school starts in year 5.

 The school is a member of the Queensland Girls' Secondary Schools Sports Association (QGSSSA).

 Some Ipswich Girls' Grammar School Buildings are listed on the Queensland Heritage Register.

 Ipswich Junior Grammar School

 The Head of the Junior School is Nicolee Eiby, who is assisted by Deputy Head, Andrea Ferrando.

 House system

 The school is split into 5 houses, named after the first five school headmistresses.